MichalZG/targets_list/README.md

 provides a quick look at which astronomical objects are visible and where they are on the sky.
 Moreover, you can find informations about sunset, sunrise, Moon phase/alt/az or LST for specific location and time.

-The procedure is very simple, just add some "target group" and assign new objects to it.
+After installation you have to add some "target group" and assign new objects to it.
-You can do it with django admin interface or API.
+You can do it with django admin interface.
 Then, open website and check your objects visibility.

-You can groups your objects or filter them on table.
+Objects table allows for advanced filtering and sorting, informations about syntax you can find [here](https://dash.plotly.com/datatable/filtering).

 Live demo: http://104.248.129.33:8888/